France - River Seine Through Paris (★★★★★)

-From here I head to Pont de Grenelle, where I cross over to the mid-point of the Seine and then turn onto Île aux Cygnes (isle of swans) - a long artificial island sat in the middle of the Seine.
+From here it is a short walk down to the next bridge, where I cross over to a mid-point along that bridge, where a long artificial island sits in the middle of the Seine.

-This offers a tree lined walkway - L'Allée des Cygnes (alley of swans) - and from here I head up towards the Eiffel Tower to start my walk through Paris.
+This offers a tree lined walkway - L'Allée des Cygnes (the Alley of Swans) - and from here I head up towards the Eiffel Tower to start my walk through Paris.

 Walking towards the Eiffel Tower